Aermacchi MB-326

 Probably from 1975 about 35 MB-326GB aircraft from Italian Macchi were delivered over the years as wel as SF-260 proptrainers.
 Puma helicopters were also used.
 A dozen Mirage 5 jets were also acquired probably in the early 1980s but many of these crashed within a few years.
 Corruption is and remains a big problem.
 At the borders with neighbouring countries like Angola and Burundi and Rwanda there were also conflicts.
 Often from outside interventions took place from Belgian and French paratroopers.
 President and dictator Mobutu was kicked out in 1997, Kabila taking over.
 Mobutu fled to Togo and went to Morocco.

-At the turn of this Century, Soviet MiG-23 and Su-25 attack aircraft along a dozen of Mil helicopters were acquired.
+At the turn of this Century, Soviet MiG-23 and SU-25 attack aircraft along a dozen of Mil helicopters were acquired.
 Main bases are at Kinshasa N'Dolo, Kinshasa N'Djili and Kamina.

 zaire congo mb-326